Penamacor: History

 According to another version, a fierce fight between its inhabitants and bandits resulted in so much bloodshed and of such a bad color that the town came to be known as Penha de má cor (Penha of bad color).
 Another version suggests that in this area, there were two settlements, both located on hills, Pena de Garcia and Pena Maior.
 With the alteration of Castilian pronunciation, Magor became Macor, giving rise to Pena Macor.

 The development of the town in the late 12th century was due to the need to protect the Portuguese border, leading to the construction of a castle (Penamacor Castle), of which there are still remnants today, considered a national monument.

+Climate

+Penamacor has a Mediterranean climate (Köppen: Csa) with hot, dry summers and cool, rainy winters.
+Located on the southern foothills of the Serra da Malcata, the town experiences some rain shadow when compared to places to the north and west (e.g. Fundão, shown below); with precipitation being strongly seasonal and concentrated in the autumn and winter months, while summers are generally dry.